Here’s What Happens When You Perform Breathing Exercises

 2. Inhale through your nose for two seconds.
 Engage your diaphragm while breathing in.

-4. Repeat 5 times, approximately 4-5 times per day.
+4. Repeat 5 times, 4-5 times a day.

 Diaphragmatic Breathing